ckt1031/toupie/README.md

 # Toupie

-Toupie (French for "spinning top" or, in a more technical sense, "router" or "turntable") is an LLM Relay API server.
-It acts as a central point, routing your OpenAI API-formatted requests to various Large Language Model (LLM) providers based on your configuration, simplifying how you interact with diverse AI models.
+Toupie (French for "spinning top" or, in a more technical sense, "router" or "turntable") is an LLM Relay API server with OpenAI API format.

-The project supports serverless deployment on Vercel and Cloudflare Workers.
+## Target Users and Use Cases

+The API uses just **one JSON file stored on the server** - no database, no dashboard, and no visual API‑key manager.
+This keeps routing simple on a server‑less platform.

+If you need a UI or more advanced features, you should go with OpenRouter with BYOK (Bring Your Own Key), the [New API](https://github.com/QuantumNous/new-api), or the [LiteLLM Proxy](https://github.com/BerriAI/liteLLM-proxy).

 ## Installation